Play · Growth · Human Flourishing·Powered by AI

 It can be embedded.

-In a well-structured game or simulation: Engagement creates immersion Immersion generates feedback Feedback reveals developmental edges The system adapts accordingly
+In a well-structured game or simulation:• Engagement creates immersion• Immersion generates feedback• Feedback reveals where the player is ready to grow• The system adapts accordingly

 Development is not imposed on the player.